aaahhmdd/serverless-image-processing/README.md

 ---

-## License

-Distributed under the MIT License.
-See `LICENSE` for more info.

----

 > Developed as part of the AWS Solutions Architect Associate Graduation Project by Ahmed Sameh Abo EL Ela.
 For support, contact [ahmeddssameh0@gmail.com](mailto:ahmeddssameh0@gmail.com).